Conference City: Detroit

 Suggested Reading

-- Detroit: The Dream Is Now: The Design, Art, and Resurgence of an American City by Michel Arnaud
+- Michel Arnaud — Detroit: The Dream Is Now: The Design, Art, and Resurgence of an American City

-- Building the Modern World: Albert Kahn in Detroit by Michael H. Hodges
+View Book - Michael H. Hodges — Building the Modern World: Albert Kahn in Detroit